Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (5-2) will take to the mound for the Mets and make his 11th start of the season.
+- The Mets will hand the ball to Justin Verlander (2-3) for his eighth start of the season.

-- In 10 starts this season, he's earned a quality start in four of them.

-- Scherzer will look to finish five or more innings for the sixth start in a row.

 |Opponent